nextstrain/rsv/config/description.md

-We gratefully acknowledge the authors, originating and submitting laboratories of the genetic sequences and metadata for sharing their work.
-Please note that although data generators have generously shared data in an open fashion, that does not mean there should be free license to publish on this data.
+We gratefully acknowledge the authors, originating and submitting laboratories of the genetic sequences and metadata for sharing their work via INSDC or Pathoplexus.
+Please note that data from Pathoplexus comes with specific data use terms that need to be abided by.
+If data are shared under RESTRCITED terms, you can not use these data in publications without collaborating with the group that generated the data, please consult the [Data Use Terms of Pathoplexus](https://pathoplexus.org/about/terms-of-use/restricted-data) for details.
+Even if data are shared without restrictions, that does not mean there should be free license to publish on this data.
 Data generators should be cited where possible and collaborations should be sought in some circumstances.
 Please try to avoid scooping someone else's work.
 Reach out if uncertain.

 We maintain three views of human respiratory syncytial virus evolution for 3 time spans of each RSV subtype: